Workplace Safety FAQs

 Do I have to have a working internet connection for the system to work?

 No. The solution is completely Edge based.
-All of the image capture, analysis of human entry in the red zone and output of that signal to mill control systems is done at the camera.
-There is a system wide dashboard with live and review video that can be accessed by all stakeholders through the internet or client VPN.
+All of the image capture, analysis of human entry in the red zone and output of that signal to mill control systems (PLC) is done within an Axis camera (Axis.com).

 Is there an interposing Ethernet or software requirement between the camera and the mill PLC to communicate a human detect condition?